argoproj/argo-cd/docs/user-guide/commands/argocd_proj_deny-cluster-resource.md

 Removes a cluster-scoped API resource from the allow list and adds it to deny list

-### Synopsis

-Removes a cluster-scoped API resource from the allow list and adds it to deny list

 ```
 argocd proj deny-cluster-resource PROJECT GROUP KIND [flags]
 ```